 In recent years, the Legislature and Governor have worked collaboratively during the budget process to pass funding bills in a timely manner.
-Unfortunately, uncertainties over future changes remain due to a continued structural deficit and the economic consequences resulting from COVID-19.
+While the State enjoyed an unprecedented budget surplus in fiscal year 2021-22, uncertainties over future funding levels remain.
 Therefore, OCTA will:

 - Monitor the study and development of alternative transportation funding proposals, including the State's road charge pilot program and ensure that efforts are made to address concerns related to equity, privacy, and public support of such proposals; - b) Oppose levying new and/or increase in gasoline taxes or user fees, including revenue increases on fuel consumption categorized as charges, fees, revenue enhancements, or similar classifications.
-Consideration of such efforts shall occur when a direct nexus is determined to exist between revenues and transportation projects, and additional revenues are to be controlled by the county transportation commission: - Oppose efforts to decrease the voter threshold requirement for local tax measures for transportation purposes and/or mandating specific uses of future local sales tax revenues; - Oppose efforts to increases to administrative fees charged by the California Department of Tax and Fee Administration on the collection of local sales tax measures; - e) Support efforts policies that ensure that all users of the State's transportation system pay their "fair share" to maintain and improve the system;
+Consideration of such efforts shall occur when a direct nexus is determined to exist between revenues and transportation projects, and additional revenues are to be controlled by the county transportation commission: - Oppose efforts to decrease the voter threshold requirement for local tax measures for transportation purposes and/or mandating specific uses of future local sales tax revenues; - d) Oppose increases to administrative fees charged by the California Department of Tax and Fee Administration on the collection of local sales tax measures; - e) Support policies that ensure all users of the State's transportation system pay their "fair share" to maintain and improve the system;

-- h) Support efforts to restore equity with regards to the generation and disbursement of sales tax revenues that support the Local Transportation Fund; - i) Support the retention of existing and future local revenue sources.
+- f) Support efforts to restore equity with regards to the generation and disbursement of sales tax revenues that support the Local Transportation Fund; - g) Support the retention of existing and future local revenue sources.